-Shelley Winters Speaks Southern Brooklynese, Proves She’s a Blonde Bombshell Who Can Act, Is Roommates with Marilyn Monroe, and Inspires Marilyn to Smile with Her Mouth Open and Break A Leg!
+Shelley Winters Speaks Southern Brooklynese, Is Roommates with Marilyn Monroe, and Helps Marilyn Break a Leg.
+From 1947, it's A Double Life.

 A Double Life (1947), Shelley Winters, and Marilyn Monroe

 1947’s A Double Life was Shelley Winters’ big break.

 Playing a small but crucial role, the film gave Shelley a rare opportunity to show she was a sensual blonde who could act.
 Under the meticulous direction of the great George Cukor, with a nuanced screenplay by husband/wife writing team Garson Kanin and Ruth Gordon, and co-staring the gentlemanly Ronald Colman, Shelley couldn’t have asked for a better star-making vehicle.